MarcusKLY/ENGG1340-Group-Project/README.md

     ┋           \/                   \/    ┋
     ┋======================================┋

 In a world where every HKU student is constantly juggling a multitude of assignments, you find yourself as an ordinary student embroiled in this never-ending struggle.
-One fateful night, you're trapped in the enigmatic KKL building, feverishly working to meet a deadline for the next day.
+One fateful night, you're trapped in the enigmatic KKL building, feverishly working to meet a deadline before 23:59.
 Overwhelmed, you drift off to sleep, with dreams of completing your work and returning home to your family.

 Jolted awake, you realize that the once-familiar surroundings have transformed into a dimly-lit labyrinth.
 Desperate to leave, you search for help, only to find that you are completely alone.